William Alwyn

-William Alwyn (born William Alwyn Smith; 7 November 1905 – 11 September 1985), was an English composer, conductor, and music teacher who composed over 200 cinematic scores, of which some 70 were for full-length features, as well as number of operas, concertos and symphonies.
+William Alwyn (born William Alwyn Smith; 7 November 1905 – 11 September 1985) was an English composer, conductor, and music teacher who composed over 200 cinematic scores, of which some 70 were for full-length features, as well as number of operas, concertos and symphonies.

 Alwyn's wartime work in particular was to lead him to be placed on a Nazi death list.

 Life and music

 William Alwyn was born William Alwyn Smith in Northampton, England, the son of Ada Tyler (Tompkins) and William James Smith.
 He showed an early interest in music and began to learn to play the piccolo.
 At the age of 15, he entered the Royal Academy of Music in London, where he studied flute, piano and composition.
 For a time he was a flautist with the London Symphony Orchestra.
 Alwyn served as professor of composition at the Royal Academy of Music from 1926 to 1955.

 Alwyn was a polyglot, poet, and artist, as well as musician.
 In 1948, he became a member of the Savile Club in London.
 He helped found the Composers' Guild of Great Britain (now merged into the British Academy of Songwriters, Composers and Authors), and was its chairman in 1949, 1950 and 1954.
 He was also sometime Director of the Mechanical-Copyright Protection Society, a Vice-President of the Society for the Promotion of New Music (SPNM) and Director of the Performing Right Society.
 For many years he was one of the panel engaged by the BBC to read new scores to help assess whether the works should be performed and broadcast.
-He was appointed a CBE in 1978 in recognition of his services to music.
+He was appointed a Commander of the Order of the British Empire (CBE) in the 1978 Birthday Honours in recognition of his services to music.

 His compositional output included five symphonies, four operas, several concertos, film scores and string quartets.

 In addition to scores for documentaries, Alwyn wrote more than 70 feature film scores from 1941 to 1962.
 His classic film scores included Green for Danger (1944), Odd Man Out (1947), Desert Victory (1943), Fires Were Started (1943), The History of Mr. Polly (1949), The Fallen Idol (1948), The Black Tent (1956), The Way Ahead (1944), The True Glory (1945) and The Crimson Pirate (1952).
 Some of the scores have been lost, although many scores and sketches are now in the William Alwyn Archive at Cambridge University Library.
 In recent years CD recordings have been made.
 Some works, for which only fragmentary sketches remained, were reconstructed by Philip Lane or Christopher Palmer from the film soundtracks themselves.